nezaj/Reference/js_good_parts/chp4_notes.md

 myObject.increment(2);
 document.writeln(myObject.value);   // 3
 ```
 A method can use **this** to access the object so that it can retrieve values from the object or modify the object.
 The binding of **this** to the object happens at invocation time.
-This very late binding makes functions that use this highly resuable.
+This very late binding makes functions that use this highly re-usable.
 Methods that get their object context from **this** are called *public methods*

 ##### Function Invocation Pattern
 When a function is not a property of an object, then it is invoked as a function.